SalahEddine-Ghannouch/Typing_game_JS/README.md

-# simple-typing-game-
-simple typing game 1
+# simple Typing Game with JavaScript